 The Border with Syria and Iraq

 Travelers should avoid Jordan's border with Syria and Iraq given the continued threat of cross-border violence, including the risk of terrorist attacks.
-All U.S. government personnel on official travel must receive prior permission to visit any area within 10 km of the Jordan-Syria border, which includes the town of Ramtha but not the tourist site of Umm Qais or the city of Irbid.
+All U.S. government personnel on official travel must receive prior permission to visit any area within 10 km of the Jordan-Syria border, except the tourist site of Umm Qais or the city of Irbid.
 U.S. government personnel must also have permission for official travel on Highway 10 east of the town of Ruwayshid toward the Iraq border, or for official visits to refugee camps anywhere in Jordan.
 Personal travel by U.S. government employees to the border areas or refugee camps is not permitted.

 Visit our website for High-Risk Travelers.